sjnosukequy/Web_Programing_source_codes/Email_list/README.md

 # servlet/jsp vscode template
-F*CK ECLIPSE ME AND THE BOYS USE VSCODE.
+ME AND THE BOYS USE VSCODE.

-*`This template already has javax servlet depedencies.`*
+*`This template already has jakarta servlet and jstl depedencies.`*

 ## REQUIREMENTS
 + [Extension Pack for Java for vscode](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)